 top of page

-• Mesh Products
+Mesh Products

-Why Roof Safety Mesh is a Must
+Why Roof Safety Mesh is Essential in Brisbane

-Updated: Jul 22, 2022
+Updated: Jul 11

 What’s the riskiest work environment today?
 Well, apart from working in zero gravity in outer space, or working as a Marine in Afghanistan or Iraq, roof work is also hailed as one of the riskiest work environments.
 According to recent occupational health surveys, more than 50% of falls are from ladders and roofs, and the cost of these falls is estimated to run in the hundreds of millions worldwide, which is nothing to the human cost as a result of these falls.
 Most falls happen on residential buildings, 20% of which were over 3 meters in height.
 Read on to learn why a roof safety mesh is a must when working on roofs.